Franconia (wine region)

-Franconia (German: Franken) is a region for quality wine in Germany situated in the north west of Bavaria in the district of Franconia, and is the only wine region in the federal state of Bavaria.
+Franconia (German: Franken) is a German wine region, mostly in north west Franconia.
+It is the only wine region in the federal state of Bavaria.
 In 2014, vines were grown on 6176 ha of land in the region.

 Geography

-The greater part of the wine region is situated in the Regierungsbezirk of Lower Franconia around its capital Würzburg along the Main River.
+The greater part of the wine region is in Lower Franconia around its capital Würzburg along the Main River.
 There are a few areas in Middle Franconia, mainly in the Steigerwald; and a very small part in the area of Upper Franconia around Bamberg.
 The bends of the River Main have been used to define the region's three districts, two of which take their names from their respective geometric shape.

 Mainviereck District

 The Mainviereck ("Main square") is the westernmost district of Franconia, on the lower slopes of the Spessart hills and is one of the warmest spots in Bavaria.
 The special soil is mainly red sandstone which is especially suitable for growing grape vines for red wine.
 Franconian vine plantings for red wine started to expand in the 1970s.

 The Pinot noirs and the rare but high quality grape Frühburgunder are grown.
 The "Bürgstadter Centgrafenberg" and the "Schlossberg" in Klingenberg am Main are said to be the best vineyards.
 Some of the wines made from vines grown there have won national and international wine trophies.
 The most important villages are Bürgstadt, Großheubach and Klingenberg am Main.

 The main red wine areas of Franconia have been connected by the long-distance hiking trail Fränkischer Rotweinwanderweg (Franconian red wine footpath) since 1990.